NBISweden/DNAharvester/read-harvester/README.md

 into a different location and copy the file `AMBER` to `read-harvester/bin`.

-- Open a tmux or screen session on Rackham, e.g.:
+- Open a tmux or screen session on Dardel, e.g.:

 ```
 tmux new-session -s rh
 ```

-- Activate the conda environment in the tmux session:
+- Activate the conda environment in the tmux session, replacing the path to the directory where you created the conda environment:

 ```
-module load conda
-export CONDA_ENVS_PATH=/proj/sllstore2017093/b2016342/b2016342_nobackup/lts/conda_environments
+export CONDA_ENVS_PATH=/cfs/klemming/projects/supr/sllstore.../conda_environments/
 conda activate read-harvester
 ```

-- Start the pipeline in the tmux session with the activated conda environment as follows (replace `assets/test-rackham.config` with your custom config file):
+- Start the pipeline in the tmux session with the activated conda environment as follows (replace `assets/test-dardel.config` with your custom config file):

 ```
-nextflow run -c assets/test-rackham.config -profile uppmax main.nf &> YYMMDD_rh.out
+nextflow run -c assets/test-dardel.config -profile dardel main.nf &> YYMMDD_rh.out
 ```

-> The `uppmax` profile is set up to submit each process as a job to the slurm queue, and to use singularity (apptainer) to run each process in a container with the required software.
+> The `dardel` profile is set up to submit each process as a job to the slurm queue, and to use Apptainer (former singularity) to run each process in a container with the required software.

 ### Locally (small test dataset)